This post may contain affiliate links, please read our disclosure policy.

 If the temptation to buy a souvenir is too strong to resist, try haggling with the shopkeepers.
 The prices are inflated for tourists, so you may be able to score a bargain!

 This piazza in Florence offers some of the best views in the city.
 Tourists gather here to watch the sunset and to view the city skyline.
 Take a photo of the bronze David replica, too!
+This small square is surrounded by a terrace on the south side of the Arno River created as a tribute to Michelangelo.
+There is a bronze statue of Michelangelo in the center of the square.
+Tourists can take bus 12 or 13 or hike the long steep stairs to get to the square.
 While you can take a car or a taxi to the top, it’s far more rewarding to climb.
+Either way, the terrace offers spectacular views of Florence.

 There are a few scenic walking routes to get to the top of the piazzale.
 You can start your walk from the Piazza Ferrucio or the Porta San Miniato.